 This isn’t a subject matter than commands grit or edginess.
-It is a baby – beautiful and new – so we want a sleek, smooth image with a good amount of light.
+It’s a baby – beautiful and new – so we want a sleek, smooth image with a good amount of light.

 We want a low ISO.

 But, here’s the catch.
 You’re indoors, which means there’s less light available.

 What are you going to do?

 Let’s sidetrack for a moment

 At The Lens Lounge we do not encourage you to spend on camera gear in the hopes of becoming a better photographer.
 We say work with what you’ve got, master what you’ve got and if you find then that your equipment is limiting you, upgrade.
 Only then.

 One of the reasons why the top of the range cameras cost so much is because of their sensors.
 The technology in these cameras is quite staggering.
 They’re complex and optimised to handle low light situations far better than cameras lower down in the range.